Click Each Tab, For More Information

 - Records — held by the U.S. Army — concerning a specific personal injury on an Army base.

-There are several distinct steps the in the FOIA process:
+There are several distinct steps in the FOIA process:

-- If the agency does not decide the administrative appeal within 20 working days, the requester can sue in Federal Court.
+If the agency does not decide on the administrative appeal within 20 working days, the requester can sue in federal court.

-Requests must be in writing, state that it’s a request under the Freedom of Information Act, must be directed against a Federal agency and must include your name, address and other contact information.
-It can be made by an individual, corporation or non profit organization or by an attorney for any person.
-If you’re requesting a waiver of search fees, you should so state and give good reasons for why the waiver is proper.
+Requests must be in writing, state that it’s a request under the Freedom of Information Act, must be directed against a federal agency, and must include your name, address, and other contact information.
+It can be made by an individual, corporation or nonprofit organization or by an attorney for any person.
+If you’re requesting a waiver of search fees, you should indicate this, and give good reasons for why the waiver is proper.

-FOIA assumes that there going to be costs associated with searching for the records you’re seeking.
+FOIA assumes that there are going to be costs associated with searching for the records you’re seeking.
 These search fees are paid by the request, except there are exceptions to that general rule.
 The first exception is if the federal agency doesn’t provides the records within the 20 day time period.
-The second exception is if the requester can show they show that the disclosure of the records is in the public interest.
-Requesters must show that disclosure is likely to “contribute significantly to operations or activities of government” and is not primarily int he commercial interest of the requester.
+The second exception is if the requester can show that the disclosure of the records is in the public interest.
+Requesters must show that disclosure is likely to “contribute significantly to operations or activities of government” and is not primarily in the commercial interest of the requester.

 One of the most important aspects of FOIA is the administrative appeals process.
-If a Federal agency makes a determination that records must be produced or must partially be produced, that decision can be appealed — not to a court but to an administrative appeals officer.
-This person works for the Department of the agency which made the decision, but they aren’t a Federal Judge.
+If a federal agency decides that records must be produced or must partially be produced, that decision can be appealed – not to a court but an administrative appeals officer.
+This person works for the department of the agency which made the decision, but they aren’t a federal judge.
 It’s important to realize that FOIA is an administrative law: the agency is supposed to respond to requests and if those requests are denied or the records are redacted, then there’s an administrative process to resolve these things.
-YOU MUST EXHAUST YOUR ADMINISTRATIVE RIGHTS prior to going to Federal Court.
+You must exhaust your administrative rights before going to federal court.
 The administrative appeals process can be completed without a lawyer, although lawyers are allowed to participate in this process.
-It usually involves writing a multipage appeal and there is no oral argument.
+It usually involves writing a multi-page appeal and there is no oral argument.

-There are several ways a Requester can go to Federal Court.
-The first is when the Request is made and there is no response by the federal agency.
-That process requires expiration of the 20 day period The second is after an administrative appeal is filed or after an administrative appeal is decided
+There are several ways a requester can go to federal court.
+The first is when the request is made and there is no response by the federal agency.
+That process requires the expiration of the 20 day period.
+The second is 20 working days after an administrative appeal is filed or after an administrative appeal is decided

-One of the things that keeps individuals and not for profit groups from seeking legal advice on FOIA matters is the fear that attorney fees will be too high.
-Another fear of potential clients is that it will be impossible to navigate the Federal government’s FOIA process.
-To take some of the fear out of this process, we offer a Free Initial Consultation.
+One of the things that prevents individuals and nonprofit groups from seeking legal advice on FOIA matters is the fear that attorney fees will be too high.
+Another fear of potential clients is that it will be impossible to navigate the federal government’s FOIA process.
+To take some of the fear out of this process, we offer a free initial consultation.